 Polymer clay, or polyclay, is a fun and creative modeling material that you can mould and bake at home.
-Unlike Air Dry Clay, polymer clay needs to be baked in an oven to keep its desired shape and become firm.
+How to bake polymer clay is unlike Air Dry Clay.
+Polymer clay needs to be baked in an oven to keep its desired shape and become firm.

 Things to Keep in Mind